dimanu-py/how-to-design-relational-databases/Exercises.md

 The client will be able to choose the percentage of the total repair expenses that the insurance will cover when contracting it, for example, 40%.
 This data will also be necessary to calculate the annual price.

+# 5. Departments and Employees

+Our company has several offices located in different buildings, and each of them contains various departments.
+The buildings have an associated number, which is unique among buildings in the same city but can be repeated for buildings in different cities.

+For the departments, we want to store their name, which is unique, their department number, which is also unique, and their annual budget.
+Additionally, we want to know in which department each employee works, for which we have their employee number, which is unique within each department but can be repeated for employees in different departments.
+Finally, employees can be in charge of other employees, and we want to store this information.